-If you have a developed buyer persona and defined target audience, make sure that the content your team creates is attractive to potential customers.
+If you have a developed buyer persona and defined target audience, make sure that the content your team creates is attractive to them.
 If you don’t have the persona ready — it’s probably time to develop it.
 And while you’re on this task, it might be worth trying to define the stakeholders (so-called decision influencers) who are next to your main decision maker in the purchasing process.

 Your content doesn’t fit the user’s intentions

 Creating a buyer persona is just the beginning.
 It is worth remembering that even if your high quality, informative content reaches your target group, each of these people may be at a different stage of the customer journey.
 One person can only be thinking about a way to solve they problem, while at the same time the other one has already decided on a specific solution and looks for the best cooperation partner.
 To generate leads through content marketing, you must consider you must address different messages to both of them.
 If one of them is missing, you automatically reduce your chances of conversion.

 Each of your content pieces should be tailored to the stage of the conversion funnel it is in.
 To achieve that and, over time, “draw” the user closer to the decision to submit the form, you should:

 - design a conversion funnel for your content…and check if the content you already have addresses needs of every user in a given area (e.g. problem presentation, solution presentation and information on how your company deals with given problems.
 Ideally, this should also be supported with case studies).